Master of Social Work

 - Full-time plan: offered over four semesters (Fall, Spring, Fall, and Spring).
 The field practicum requirements are completed during semesters two through four.

-- Advanced standing (full-time): offered in the Spring semester for 3 semesters including Spring, Fall, and Spring.
+- Advanced standing (full-time): offered in the Spring and Summer semesters.
 Electives can also be taken during the Summer semester.
 Applicants who have graduated from an accredited BSW program within the last 5 years may be eligible to apply for advanced standing status if you've received a "B" or better in your BSW courses.

 - Advanced standing (part-time): admitted in the 4th semester of the part-time program.

 - MSW/MPH Dual Degree